A healthy Byron Buxton starting to stand apart as a multitalented outfielder

 Taking precautions

 Buxton doesn’t turn 27 until Dec.
-18, so he might not have reached his peak yet.
-And, despite the games he’s missed through the years, he has managing to hone his hitting skills.
+18, so he might not have reached his peak.
+And, despite the games he’s missed, he has managing to hone his hitting skills.
 He still strikes out a lot, but his strikeout percentage of .267 this season is below his career average of .295.

 He identified a weakness in hitting breaking pitches and has worked on correcting it.
 After hitting .226 off breaking balls a year ago, he’s batting .340 against them this season and has hunted for those pitches early in counts.